magmide/purpose-talk/slides.md

 what big ideas are
 practical and mainstream

-this talk is intended for people who already understand type systems, and understanding the Rust type system is really helpful you don't have to be good at Rust, but understanding how its type system works will make this talk way easier to understand -->
+useful but not necessary to understand type systems, especially rust type system -->

 ---